Shiutang-Li/python_utils/README.md

 A collection of python tools.
 My current goal is to build extension utils for

 1. pandas
-2. graphic packages like matplotlib / seaborn
+2. visualization packages like matplotlib / seaborn
 3. text preprocessing
 4. images
 5. time series